How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Cooking Oil And Heat

-Making a CBD extract can be as simple as taking olive oil, coconut oil, or butter and cooking the buds, stems, and leaves of a hemp plant over low to medium heat.
+People make CBD oil by extracting it from the cannabis plant.
+That’s because making a CBD extract can be as simple as taking olive oil, coconut oil, or butter and cooking the finely chopped buds, stems, and leaves of a hemp plant over low to medium heat.

-Alternatively, you can bake the raw green material to decarboxylate (heat-activate) some of the cannabinoids transforming CBDa, THCa, and CBGa into CBD, THC, and CBG, so that it's much more bioavailable in our system before infusing it with oil.
+Alternatively, you can preheat the oven and bake the raw green material to decarboxylate (heat-activate) some of the cannabinoids.
+The heat transforms CBDa, THCa, and CBGa into CBD, THC, and CBG, so that it's much more bioavailable in our system before infusing it with oil.

-Cannabinoids and terpenes are fat-soluble, so they bind readily to the oil, and you're able to filter out the plant material, leaving behind many of the beneficial compounds from hemp.
+Cannabinoids (like CBD) and terpenes are fat-soluble, so they bind readily to the oil, and you're able to filter out the plant material, leaving behind many of the beneficial compounds from hemp.
 This method is the oldest way to create a cannabis extract.
-However, it's not the best commercial production method as it's nearly impossible to get consistent extractions.
+However, it's not the best commercial production method, as it's nearly impossible to get consistent extractions.

 The Pros: